 I hope the resources on this page will give you some guidance…

 Some key resources you might want to check out:

-If you are looking for books/resources to help you to talk to your child/teen about how babies are made, puberty and sex education, check out this fantastic guide to a huge range of books out there from Sex Ed Rescue.
+A great place to start is Maggie’s Parental As Anything podcast episode on How to Talk to Your Kids About Sex.
+One of the guests is Cath Hakanson and if you are looking for books/resources to help you to talk to your child/teen about how babies are made, puberty and sex education, check out this fantastic guide to a huge range of books out there from her webisite, Sex Ed Rescue.

 We have also compiled lists of books and other resources to help talk to kids about body safety and protective behaviours.
 A great starting point for books talking about body safety, gender, consent, boundaries and self-acceptance are the books from Jayneen Sanders, which you can find altogether in the Educate2Empower catalogue.

 And there’s a list of books and resources to prepare your younger children for a sibling.